-Note: Since the actions performed by the emaj_force_stop_group() function can be accomplished by other functions, this emaj_force_stop_group() function may be removed in a future version.
+Note: Since the emaj_force_stop_group() function has been created, this emaj_force_drop_group() function becomes useless.
+It may be removed in a future version.

 4.4.6 Logged rollback consolidation

 Following the execution of a "logged rollback", and once the rollback operation recording becomes useless, it is possible to "consolidate" this rollback, meaning to some extent to transform it into "unlogged rollback".
 A the end of the consolidation operation, marks and logs between the rollback target mark and the end rollback mark are deleted.
 The emaj_consolidate_rollback_group() function fits this need.